 Second, if you can open up the client, but it shows permission errors for your existing torrents (like the Linux torrent we used to test things earlier), that indicates that your external hard drive was not mounted, or mounted incorrectly.
 Review the sections on installing an external drive and setting it to auto-mount on boot in our Low-Power Network Storage tutorial.

 Now that you have your torrent box configured and ready to rock, there are a few additional tools and modifications you can look into to really enhance your user experience.
 None of these tips and tricks are necessary, but they do make your Raspberry Pi turned Torrent Box easier to use.

-Add Mobile Access: Consider downloading a mobile control app like Transdroid for Android phones.
-Unfortunately we don’t have any solid suggestions for iOS users as Apple has taken a really aggressive stance towards torrent-related apps in the App Store (and has banned any apps that slipped through the submission process).
+Add Mobile Access: Consider downloading a mobile control app like Transdroid and Transdrone for Android.
+Unfortunately, we don’t have any solid suggestions for iOS users, as Apple has taken a really aggressive stance towards torrent-related apps in the App Store (and has banned any apps that slipped through the submission process).

 Deluge doesn’t currently have a mobile-optimized template for the WebUI, but it’s more than functional on tablets like the iPad and Kindle Fire.

 Set Up a Shared Drop Folder: Although we mentioned it briefly earlier in the tutorial, ensure that the /torrents/watch/ folder you created is accessible on your network.
 It’s really convenient to be able to dump a pile of .torrent files into the folder and have Deluge load them up automatically.

 Install Browser Plugins: There are several Deluge-centered plugins for Chrome and Firefox that improve the user experience, including: